 One of those key optimizations is OLTP offloading.
 OLTP offload — also referred to as query offload — is when expensive queries are moved off of an OLTP database and performed on other data systems.
 This improves performance and stability, cuts costs, and preserves systems of record.

 Many teams turn to read replicas and other bandaids to execute OLTP offload.
 But these stopgaps are not durable in the long-term.
-To perform effective OLTP offload, teams need an operational data warehouse.
+To perform effective OLTP offload, teams need an operational data store.

 Read the following blog to learn about OLTP vs. OLAP, problems with complex OLTP workloads, and the case for OLTP offload.